aeyang/restli-on-jetty/README.md

 ## This is an example project I copied for my own uses from the Rest.li open source project.

+Notes:
+1. Use Java 8.
+Otherwise `gradle publishRestliIdl` will fail

 This is a standalone example that demonstrates a very simple RestLi client and server.
 The code and logic behind it is described in detail
 in: